quicwg/quic-v2/draft-ietf-quic-v2.md

 differ semantically.

 QUIC version 2 is meant to mitigate ossification concerns and exercise the version negotiation mechanisms.
-The only change is a tweak to the inputs of some crypto derivation functions to enforce full key separation.
+The only change is a tweak to key derivation inputs to enforce full key separation.
 Any endpoint that supports two versions needs to implement version negotiation to protect against downgrade attacks.

 # Conventions